Set decorator: Staffing

-The Set Decorator selects, acquires, and oversees designs and builds for all the set dressing, He or she supervises the Assistant Decorators and Buyers as they source elements, and gives final approval to all choices.
+The Set Decorator selects, acquires, and oversees designs and builds for all the sets.
+They supervise the Assistant Decorators and Buyers as they source elements, and give final approval to all choices.

-Once the set dressing is prepared, the Leadperson supervises the transportation of all elements to the sets.
+The Set Decorator works with their Leadperson, a manager who works under the decorator, to review schedules, logistics, and navigate vendor/fabricator relationships.
+Once the set dressing is acquired and inventoried, the Leadperson supervises the transportation of all elements to the sets.
 After delivery to the stage or location, the Set Decorator directs the Set Dressing crew in the decoration of the set, following Safety Guidelines, IATSE Union Contracts and industry past practice.
-The Leadperson and Dressing crew work as a team within compressed schedules and side by side with Art Direction, Construction, Locations, Paint, Set Lighting, Grip, and Special Effects.
+The Leadperson is responsible for the set dressers and they work as a team within compressed schedules and side by side with Art Direction, Construction, Locations, Paint, Set Lighting, Grip, and Special Effects.
 Set maintenance plays a large part for long-term sets for many films and TV shows.

 The Set Decorator is responsible for budgeting, hiring and managing his/her staff according to the requirements of each production including but not limited to: